jarviscanada/jarvis_data_eng_AdhamElatris/linux_sql/sql/README.md

     ) * 1.1
     WHERE
     facid = 1;
+### Documentation:
+This SQL query updates the guestcost and membercost columns in the cd.facilities table for the row where facid is 1, based on the contents of the first row.

+- The guestcost is set to 10% more of the value of the first tennis court (facid 0) guestcost.
+- The membercost is set to 10% more to the value of the first tennis court (facid 0) membercost.

+The UPDATE statement uses subqueries to get the values from one row and apply them to another.

-### -- Question 5:    Update a row based on the contents of another row
+## -- Question 5:    Update a row based on the contents of another row
     DELETE from
     cd.bookings;
+### Documentation:
+This SQL query deletes everything in the cd.bookings table using the DELETE statement.

-### -- Question 6:    Delete a member from the cd.members table
+## -- Question 6:    Delete a member from the cd.members table
     DELETE from
     cd.members
     WHERE
     memid = 37;
+### Documentation:
+This SQL query deletes a row from the cd.members table where the memid is equal to 37.

-### -- Question 7:    Control which rows are retrieved - part 2
+## -- Question 7:    Control which rows are retrieved - part 2
     SELECT
     facid,
     name,